scionproto/scion/doc/ControlPlanePKI.md

   The set of attributes cannot be empty as the AS would not be considered primary.
 An `authoritative` AS must be `core`.

-- __keys:__ Object that maps key types (`issuing`, `online` or `offline`) to an object with the following fields:
+- __keys:__ Object that maps key types (`issuing_grant`, `voting_online` or `voting_offline`)
+  to an object with the following fields:
     - __key_version:__ 64-bit integer.
 Starts at 1, incremented every time this key is replaced.
     - __algorithm:__ string.
 Identifies the algorithm this key is used with.
     - __key:__ Base64-encoded string representation of the public key.

 An AS that has no core links must not be a core AS.
 An authoritative AS must be a core AS (this ensures it is reachable by other core ASes for bootstrap purposes).
-A voting AS is required to have both offline and online keys.
-Non-voting ASes must not have offline or online keys.
-An issuing AS is required to have an issuing key.
-Non-issuing ASes must not have an issuing key.
+A voting AS is required to have both offline and online voting keys.
+Non-voting ASes must not have offline or online voting keys.
+An issuing AS is required to have an issuing grant key.
+Non-issuing ASes must not have an issuing grant key.

 ### TRC Section: `votes`

-This is an object that maps AS identifiers to a signature object which must contain exactly the
+This is an object that maps AS identifiers to a key type (`voting_online` or `voting_offline`).
-following:

-- __key_type:__ string.
-The type of key used. (`online` or `offline`)
-- __key_version:__ 64-bit integer.
-The version of the key used.

 The votes section lists all ASes that voted for the TRC update.
 They must hold the voting attribute in the previous TRC.
 A vote counts as valid, if the JWS signed TRC contains a signature from the